 This command accepts the following options:

---log <target> Write logging info into this file.
-File will be rotated when it reaches 1 MiB, and at most 5 old log files will be kept.
-Specify none to disable logging.
-Default: ~/.s3ql/mount.log --cachedir <path> Store cached data in this directory (default: ~/.s3ql) --authfile <path> Read authentication credentials from this file (default: ~/.s3ql/authinfo2) --debug-modules <modules> Activate debugging output from specified modules (use commas to separate multiple modules). --debug Activate debugging output from all S3QL modules. --quiet be really quiet --no-ssl Do not use secure (ssl) connections when connecting to remote servers. --ssl-ca-path path File or directory or containing the trusted CA certificates.
-If not specified, the defaults compiled into the system’s OpenSSL library are used. --version just print program version and exit --cachesize <size> Cache size in KiB (default: autodetect). --max-cache-entries <num> Maximum number of entries in cache (default: autodetect).
+--log <target> Destination for log messages.
+Specify none for standard output or syslog for the system logging daemon.
+Anything else will be interpreted as a file name.
+Log files will be rotated when they reach 1 MiB, and at most 5 old log files will be kept.
+Default: ~/.s3ql/mount.log --cachedir <path> Store cached data in this directory (default: ~/.s3ql) --authfile <path> Read authentication credentials from this file (default: ~/.s3ql/authinfo2) --debug-modules <modules> Activate debugging output from specified modules (use commas to separate multiple modules).
+Debug messages will be written to the target specified by the --log option. --debug Activate debugging output from all S3QL modules.
+Debug messages will be written to the target specified by the --log option. --quiet be really quiet --backend-options <options> Backend specific options (separate by commas).
+See backend documentation for available options. --version just print program version and exit --cachesize <size> Cache size in KiB (default: autodetect). --max-cache-entries <num> Maximum number of entries in cache (default: autodetect).
 Each cache entry requires one file descriptor, so if you increase this number you have to make sure that your process file descriptor limit (as set with ulimit -n) is high enough (at least the number of cache entries + 100). --allow-other Normally, only the user who called mount.s3ql can access the mount point.
 This user then also has full access to it, independent of individual file permissions.
-If the --allow-other option is specified, other users can access the mount point as well and individual file permissions are taken into account for all users. --allow-root Like --allow-other, but restrict access to the mounting user and the root user. --fg Do not daemonize, stay in foreground --single Run in single threaded mode.
-If you don’t understand this, then you don’t need it. --upstart Stay in foreground and raise SIGSTOP once mountpoint is up. --profile Create profiling information.
-If you don’t understand this, then you don’t need it. --compress <algorithm-lvl> Compression algorithm and compression level to use when storing new data. algorithm may be any of lzma, bzip2, zlib, or none. lvl may be any integer from 0 (fastest) to 9 (slowest).
+If the --allow-other option is specified, other users can access the mount point as well and individual file permissions are taken into account for all users. --allow-root Like --allow-other, but restrict access to the mounting user and the root user. --fg Do not daemonize, stay in foreground --upstart Stay in foreground and raise SIGSTOP once mountpoint is up. --compress <algorithm-lvl> Compression algorithm and compression level to use when storing new data. algorithm may be any of lzma, bzip2, zlib, or none. lvl may be any integer from 0 (fastest) to 9 (slowest).
 Default: lzma-6 --metadata-upload-interval <seconds> Interval in seconds between complete metadata uploads.
 Set to 0 to disable.
 Default: 24h. --threads <no> Number of parallel upload threads to use (default: auto). --nfs Enable some optimizations for exporting the file system over NFS. (default: False)

 S3QL supports three compression algorithms, LZMA, Bzip2 and zlib (with LZMA being the default).
 The compression algorithm can be specified freely whenever the file system is mounted, since it affects only the compression of new data blocks.